 Swedbank Robur’s published exclusion list as of May 2016 contains 18 companies for involvement with nuclear weapons: Aerojet Rocketdyne, Airbus; Babcock International; Babcock & Wilcox; BAE Systems; Finmeccanica; Fluor Corporation; General Dynamics; Honeywell International; GenCorp[x]; Honeywell International; Jacobs Engineering; L-3 Communications Holdings; Motovilikhinskiye Zavody; Northrop Grumman; Raytheon; Safran; Serco; Textron and United Technologies.[xi]
 The list is based on information from external research providers Global Engagement Services (GES) and Ethix SRI Advisors.[xii]

 We commend Swedbank for adopting a public policy on nuclear weapons.
 We welcome the decision by Swedbank to divest from investment holdings in nuclear weapon producers and to start excluding nuclear weapon producers from index funds.
 We recommend Swedbank apply its policy to all financial products including third party investments and external asset managers, and terminate existing loan contracts with nuclear weapon producers.
 We look forward to engaging with Swedbank, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Swedbank's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!